uclaopt/TMAC/doc/source/build.rst

 What to do next?
 ----------------
-- Run the examples: ...
+- Run the examples: `least squares <uclaopt.github.io/opt/least_squares.html>`_, `regularized regression <uclaopt.github.io/opt/regression.html>`, and more.
-- Build your own algorithms: ...
+- Build your own algorithms.